Throttle Control (ETC) Light Comes On? Here’s Why And What To Do

 Butterfly Valve

 The butterfly valve can clog up over time.
 This blocks off the air that should be flowing past it.
-It may even be so severely jammed that the motor can’t open it at all!
+It may even be so extremely jammed that the motor can’t open it at all!

 The butterfly throttle valve is still part of the ETC system.
 That’s why you might be seeing the electronic throttle control warning light.